skellat/mkdocs-cms/docs/index.md

 ### About Us

 Erie Looking Productions is based in Ashtabula, Ohio.
 We are a boutique multi-platform media arts shop available for contract work and consultation.
-We provide unique solutions for you ranging from work in [LaTeX2e](https://simple.wikipedia.org/wiki/LaTeX) to audio production to video editing and more.
+We work in [LaTeX2e](https://simple.wikipedia.org/wiki/LaTeX), audiovisual editing, creative consulting, and more to provide unique solutions.
 Examples of audio works we have created can be found online at the [Internet Archive](https://archive.org/search.php?query=%22Erie%20Looking%20Productions%22&and[]=mediatype%3A%22audio%22).

-Stephen Michael Kellat does **not** have an operational personal blog since October 9, 2021.
-He presently is assessing restoration of a personal blog using various [static site generator](https://jamstack.org/generators/) options.
-Limited microblogging is available from him [on Twitter](https://twitter.com/writer_smk).
-He may have other presences on other services for the purposes of testing and evaluation.

-Various literary works by Stephen [are currently available for purchase via Amazon](https://www.amazon.com/Stephen-Michael-Kellat/e/B085MR8Y8J).
+Various literary works by our proprietor, Stephen Michael Kellat, [are currently available for purchase via Amazon](https://www.amazon.com/Stephen-Michael-Kellat/e/B085MR8Y8J).
 Works are available in a variety of formats.
+They were typeset by us.

 ### Serving You In The COVID-19 Crisis